Dance-like movements can conceal martial art applications. And, dance can become a mnemonic learning system. This is in the dance of Silat.

 The key to activating the parasympathetic nervous system is the eyes.
 They say it; the eyes are the windows to the Soul.
 In this case, the eyes are the window to the nervous system.
 This requires training to maintain constant peripheral vision.
 This isn’t an easy task during combat.

-The internalized rhythm and music “mutes” the active mind.
-Together, these training methods ensure the fluid movement and application of the learned application of movement.
+When these elements are combined it ensures fluid thinking and movement.
+Now one can apply the dance as a martial art.
 Being able to control fear and anger in a combative confrontation is an essential advantage.
-In this sense, physical confrontation is not just combat.
+In this sense, a physical confrontation is not combat but a dance.
 It also becomes the unfolding of the rhythms of the sacred dance.
+Thus, enabling the practice of martial arts hidden in plain sight.

 Observing The Practice of Silat

 Combat is not the goal of the dance.
 This tradition also incorporates natural healing techniques.
 Pejut is the healing art which is probably the predecessor to Reiki and Shiatsu.
-Pejut incorporates both the energy gained from practicing the dance (like Reiki) along with the message element (Shiatsu).
+Pejut incorporates the energy gained from practicing the dance.
+This is a healing art similar to Reiki, but it also has the message elements like Shiatsu.

 They combine some forms with Chinese concepts.
 The teachers of these traditions are very protective of their methods.
 And, for good reasons.
 You don’t want to teach someone who is a bully to be better at bulling.

-A good teacher will have a vetting process to determine if someone is ready to learn these powerful techniques.
-A bad student not only harms the reputation of the teacher, they also place them in legal jeopardy.
+An excellent teacher will have a vetting process to determine if someone is ready to learn these powerful techniques.
+A poor student not only harms the reputation of the teacher, but they also place them in legal jeopardy.
 Our teacher is fond of saying:

 These practices are a part of what we would call advanced spiritual technologies.
 Advanced because they combine several elements, which takes time and dedication to learn.
 The goal is to engage the mind and body while minimizing the natural fear response.
 So, if a good teacher tells you, that you aren’t ready to take their advice.
 Find out the path you need to take to be ready to learn.

-The Indonesian archipelago is a good example of how these elements come together.
+The Indonesian archipelago is an outstanding example of how these elements come together.
 The dance of Silat becomes the mnemonic pegboard for martial art applications.
 The rhythm and choreographed movement become mnemonic learning devices.

 We include this powerful spiritual technology in the curriculum of our blended learning process.
 But, as pointed out above, this is an advanced method.
 These traditions are not a martial art, they are equally important for conveying cultural heritage.